-- 2.34 We are required to carry out a Sustainability Appraisal (SA) incorporating a Strategic Environmental Assessment (SEA) of the Local Plan to assess its impacts on social, economic and environmental objectives.
+- 2.37 We are required to carry out a Sustainability Appraisal (SA) incorporating a Strategic Environmental Assessment (SEA) of the Local Plan to assess its impacts on social, economic and environmental objectives.
 We have undertaken the SA as an integral part of the Local Plan process.
-This has been an iterative process where outcomes have been fed back to inform the policies and proposals of the 'Local Plan: strategy and sites' document. - 2.35 The process includes an appraisal of options to demonstrate that those chosen are the most suitable when tested against reasonable alternatives.
+This has been an iterative process where outcomes have been fed back to inform the policies and proposals of the 'Local Plan: strategy and sites' document. - 2.38 The process includes an appraisal of options to demonstrate that those chosen are the most suitable when tested against reasonable alternatives.
 Each policy and site has been appraised.
-We will publish the SA as a separate document to support the Local Plan.
-Full details of the SA can be found on the Council's website via the following link: www.guildford.gov.uk/newlocalplan/sustainabilityappraisal.
+We have published the SA as a separate document to support the Local Plan.
+Full details of the SA can be found on the Council's website.